CARRIER-project/verticox/java/verticox/README.md

 ### selectRelevantIndividuals:

 Select a population to be used in the scalar product protocol according to certain criteria.
+This method does not need to be called independently.
+Expected input:

+- List of selection criteria, for example the time period of relevant individuals

+### sumRelevantValues:

+Sums the values based on the relevant individuals.
 Expected input:

 - List of selection criteria, for example the time period of relevant individuals